hellbellies/kayday-obsidian/README.md

 Any note you add to that folder is considered a task.

-Add properties by writing `---` at the top of the file.
+Add properties by entering `---` + Enter at the top of the file.

 The following properties are recognized